 A critical responsibility for any business owner or manager is setting goals.
 This includes the task of setting performance or development goals for your team.
-The best type of employee performance goals tie back to your company's overall organizational goals.
+The best types of employee performance goals tie back to your company's overall organizational goals.

-What are performance goals, and why are performance review goals important?
+Why are performance review goals important?

 - They can help improve your company's bottom line.

 - They can boost employees' morale with a sense of purpose and accomplishment.

 - They help your company retain employees, because your team members will feel accomplished and have higher job satisfaction when they achieve their performance goals.

 - They boost employee engagement by giving employees something to strive for.

 - They boost productivity by giving employees a clear picture of what's expected of them, rather than making them guess and go through their daily tasks without a clear path to success.

 - They keep motivation high as employees gain positive feedback from managers.

 Further, consider these statistics from Clear Review that affirm the importance of meaningful employee reward systems: